ƒ

 You can experience referred pain anywhere, but it commonly causes headaches, a condition called myofascial pain.
 A myofascial trigger point is a spot on a muscle that starts your headache.
 A myofascial trigger point injection is a shot of pain medication into the trigger point, causing your headache.

 Visit our leading pain treatment specialist, Dr. Melepura, for best-in-class treatment options and to relieve your pain with trigger point injections.
-Emergency, same-day trigger point injections are available in NYC at the Manhattan sports and pain management.
+Emergency, same-day trigger point injections are available in NYC .
 Please contact our office for a consultation with the top pain relief specialist.

 Trigger points can develop in any muscle.
 While there are many factors involved, it’s believed they appear due to the following: